PhilipZi/PhilipZi/README.md

-Hi 👋 My name is Petros Tsimvris
+Hi 👋 My name is Philip Zimmermann
 ================================

-Frontend Developer
+Junior Frontend Developer
 ------------------

 * 🌍  At the moment I'm based in Germany.